Community Arts Grants

 2020 APPLICATIONS ARE NOW CLOSED

-The CNY Arts Community Arts Program provides seed grants to individual artists, collectives and community nonprofit organizations for projects and activities that enable Central New York and Mohawk Valley communities to experience and engage with the performing, literary, media, and visual arts
+The CNY Arts Community Arts Program support activities of individual artists, collectives, and community nonprofit organizations for projects and activities that enable Central New York and Mohawk Valley communities to experience and engage with the performing, literary, media, and visual arts.

-WHO MAY APPLY: Nonprofit organizations, individual artists with an eligible fiscal sponsor or community based partner.
-Also see Applicant Eligibility.
+Who May Apply: Nonprofit organizations, individual artists with an eligible fiscal sponsor or community-based partner

 - Must be located in Cortland, Herkimer, Madison, Oneida, Onondaga, or Oswego counties.